B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - and protect B2B compliance during DTC volume spikes.

-That is why the strongest question for a multi-channel brand is not, “Do you support B2B and DTC?”
+When a provider only really understands one channel, the second channel becomes a drag on the first.
+That is why the strongest question a multi-channel brand can ask is not, "Do you support B2B and DTC?"
+The better question is, "How do you keep one channel from breaking the other?"

 ## Signs Your Current Setup Is Misaligned